bellymonster/Weighted-Soft-Label-Distillation/README.md

 | MobileNetV1 | Proposed | __71.52__ |

 ## Acknowledgments
-In this code we refer to the following implementations: [Overhaul](https://github.com/clovaai/overhaul-distillation)
+In this code we refer to the following implementations: [Overhaul](https://github.com/clovaai/overhaul-distillation).
+Great thanks to them.

 ## Reference